PelleLille/hsl-docs/predelivery.rst

 .. function:: SetXCLIENT(attributes)

   Send the following XCLIENT xclient attributes.
+It is not remembered for the next retry.

   :param array attributes: associative array of XCLIENT attributes to send
   :rtype: none